Monday, February 22, 2010

 1993

-A fairly decent year, all told.
-My final 25 might just about have included all of the semi-finalists ahead of some of those we did get.
+Quite a decent year on the whole.
+My final 25 might just about have included all the semi-finalists ahead of some of those we did get.

 01 Bosnia and Herzegovina